RickinShah/BugBee/README.md

 ### Prerequisites

-Here's what you need to be able to run Papermark:
+Here's what you need to be able to run BugBee:

 - JDK 21
 - PostgreSQL